mikamautnerrohde/researchproject/rp-project-rubrics.md

 | 9.5 -- 10.0 | The research master's students is performing at a level appropriate for a PhD student in the first years of their programme, or better. |

 ## Submitting the grade
 The examiner of the research project can submit the grades via www.datanose.nl.
-See the [Research Project Manual](rp-project-manual) for more information.
+See the [Research Project Manual](rp-project-manual.md) for more information.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzMzcwNjMxNCw3NjE4MzI1NzQsLTE3Nz
+eyJoaXN0b3J5IjpbLTEzOTA2ODM0Nyw3NjE4MzI1NzQsLTE3Nz
 EwNTkyMjQsLTE0NDAzODE3ODUsMTU2MDUyMzQ1OSwtMTY1Njky
 OTQzLDI4NDY1NjgwNl19
 -->